githubnext/gpt4-with-calc/docs/eval.md

 ### Raw Calculation

-Results without equip: 76/153 (50% failure rate) Results with equip: 150/153 (2% mistake rate)

-Details: We created a set of 153 decimal and integer calculation problems like this:
+We created a set of 153 decimal and integer calculation problems like this:

 > What is the result of adding -942.12 and 1441.23?
 Give answer rounded to two decimal places.
 >